circonus/irondb-docs/graphite-rendering.md

 ## Graphite Rendering

-IRONdb has a graphite-web Storage Backend which makes the following seamless with an existing graphite-web installation.
-The Storage Backend requires graphite 0.10 or newer and can be obtained here: https://github.com/circonus-labs/graphite-irondb
+IRONdb has a graphite-web Storage Backend which makes the following Graphite Rendering seamless with an existing graphite-web installation.
+The Storage Backend requires graphite 0.10 or newer and can be obtained here:

+https://github.com/circonus-labs/graphite-irondb

 Follow the instructions in the README in that repo to install and utilize the IRONdb graphite storage backend.

-That Storage Backend plugin simply utilizes the endpoints that follow.
+That Storage Backend plugin simply utilizes the endpoints described below.

 Searching for metric names
 ==========================